AlpacaTravel/graphql-docs/README.md

-Examples queries for the Alpaca Travel GraphQL SDK
+# Alpaca Travel GraphQL

-See graphql folder for more information
+Alpaca Travel offers an GraphQL API for developers to build tourism websites and travel applications.

+This project contains some of the reference documentation that is used to support developers integrating to the API.